theobrogrammer/ethSpurProject/README.md

-# SimpleToken – Foundry Starter Project
+# SPUR – Foundry Starter Project

-Hey team! 👋 Guillaume here.
-I hacked together this little Foundry repo so **none of you have to stumble through the tooling like I did**.
-Follow this README top‑to‑bottom and you’ll be minting our very own ERC‑20 on a testnet in no time.

----

-## What’s in the box?

 | File | What it does |
 |------|--------------|